-

 Disability policy

-- the completion of 600 recruitments over the period of the agreement: at end 2024, 511 recruitments had been made.
+- The completion of 600 recruitments over the agreement period

 rate of direct employmentof employees with disabilities for Crédit Agricole S.A. and its subsidiaries in France